HarborNAS/webui/docs/setup.md

 - yarn >= 1.22
 - Node.js >= 20.19
-- Running instance with TrueNAS nightly (VM is fine).
+- Running instance with HarborNAS nightly (VM is fine).

 > [!TIP]
-> `master` branch usually corresponds to TrueNAS nightly, but you _may_ be able to run master WebUI on non-master TrueNAS instance, if it's relatively new.
+> `master` branch usually corresponds to HarborNAS nightly, but you _may_ be able to run master WebUI on non-master HarborNAS instance, if it's relatively new.

 ## Getting The Code

 - Clone WebUI repo:

 ```sh